 In other words, the lawyer has to consider whether or not the average person would have been satisfied that the complainant was consenting to the sexual act if they were in the same situation.

-If the average person wouldn’t have believed that the complainant was consenting, the mistaken belief claim will not be used as a defence.
+If the average person hadn’t believed that the complainant was consenting, the mistaken belief claim would not be used as a defence.
 However, if the lawyer determines the average person would have believed the complainant was consenting, or if the answer is ambiguous, then the lawyer will raise this defence.

 Once the defence of mistaken belief is raised, the court will consider all of the circumstances to first assess whether or not the defence has “an air of reality,” and determine what information to believe.